vemetric/vemetric-wordpress/readme.txt

 Contributors: vemetric
 Tags: vemetric, analytics, web analytics, stats, privacy Requires at least: 6.4
-Tested up to: 6.7
+Tested up to: 6.8
 Requires PHP: 8.1
-Stable tag: 1.0.0
+Stable tag: 0.9.0
+License: MIT
-License: Massachusetts Institute of Technology (MIT) license License URI: https://opensource.org/licenses/MIT
+License URI: https://opensource.org/licenses/MIT

 Vemetric is a lightweight, privacy-first analytics tool that helps you understand how your users are interacting with your website.